sneakyb1t/packer-proxmox/README.md

 One of the steps of template preparation is by using ansible roles. openscap role is provided as an exemple.
 Feel free to fill in with your custom roles
+To harden the template using openscap remediations you should define openscap_hardening variable=true in common.pkr.hcl

 Specific OS requirements